 Matthews China Small Companies Fund

-For the quarter ending 31 March 2018, the Matthews China Small Companies Fund returned 4.75%, outperforming its benchmark, the MSCI China Small Cap Index, which returned 2.87%.
+For the first half of 2018, the Matthews China Small Companies Fund returned 7.96%, outperforming its benchmark, the MSCI China Small Cap Index, which returned 0.91% over the same period.
+For the quarter ending 30 June, the Fund returned 3.07% while its benchmark fell -1.90%.

-We see profit margins recovering, despite a rebound in the producer price index as China has been slowing its loan growth and has cleaned up overcapacity since 2009.
-From both a top-down and bottom-up perspective, we anticipate a sustainable recovery in the Chinese economy and in corporate earnings.
-We also believe that, as a result, China's equity markets will see a recovery.
-The market's concerns over rising interest rates and escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus.
+From both a top-down and bottom-up perspective, we anticipate sustainable growth in the Chinese economy and in corporate earnings.
+The market's concerns over the rising cost of funding and escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus and lower dependence on financial leverage.

 Performance Contributors and Detractors:

-During the first quarter of 2018, our strong stock selection in the health care, industrials and information technology sectors contributed to the Fund's outperformance versus the benchmark.
-The consumer discretionary and energy sectors were the top detractors to relative performance during the period.
+For both the first half of the year and the second quarter, our strong stock selection in the information technology, materials and industrials sectors contributed most to the Fund's outperformance versus the benchmark.
+The consumer discretionary sector was a laggard during both periods and our health care sector holdings were the top detractors to Fund performance in the second quarter.

 Notable Portfolio Changes:

-During the quarter we shed some “graduates” of our portfolio—stocks that did well during our holding period and saw their market capitalization reach above our small-cap “sweet spot.”
-Consumer discretionary holding Wuxi Little Swan and CIFI holdings are two such examples of stocks that appreciated nicely due to strong earnings growth and valuations re-rating.
-We continue to selectively add innovative companies to our portfolio, especially in the technology and health care sectors.
-China's small-cap universe continues to be a fertile hunting ground for finding cash flow-rich growth stocks at reasonable valuations, and we have been able to easily replace our “graduates” with attractive options.
+During the second quarter we shed some “graduates” of our portfolio—stocks that did well during our holding period and saw their market capitalization exceed our typical small-cap range.
+China Resources Cement and KWG Property are two such examples of stocks that appreciated nicely due to strong earnings growth and valuations re-ratings.
+We continue to selectively add innovative companies to our portfolio, especially in the technology and consumer-related sectors.
+China's small-cap universe continues to be a fertile hunting ground for finding cash flow-rich growth stocks at reasonable valuations, and we have been able to easily replace our “graduates” with attractive new holdings.

 Investing in small- and mid-size companies is